 Questions

 You can also drop questions about these songs in the comments section as well.
 Even questions about chords are how to play them are fair game.
+We'll see you there.

-Written by Bobby on Lessons and Roundups
+Written by Bobby Kittleberger on Lessons & Roundups

-Written by Bobby on Lessons and Guides
+Written by Bobby Kittleberger on Lessons & Guides

 Comment Policy: You're down to leave a comment?
 That's awesome.
 Keep in mind that comments are moderated and rel="nofollow" is in use.
 Please avoid any spammy keywords or a domain as your name, otherwise your comment will be deleted.
 Let's stay on topic, keep questions relevant and have a meaningful conversation.
 All the best.